sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-06-04T12:21:09.000Z**

-\#PowerAlert1
+**2023-06-06T05:27:14.000Z**

+\#LoadsheddingUpdate
+Tuesday, 06 June 2023:

-Stage 2 loadshedding will be implemented from 16:00 this afternoon until 05:00 on Monday.
-Thereafter, loadshedding will be suspended until 16:00 on Monday.
+Due to an improvement in available generation capacity, loadshedding will be suspended from 08:00 until 16:00 today.
+Thereafter, Stage 4 loadshedding will be implemented from 16:00 as per the latest schedule published previously.
+Eskom… Show more